GSA/digitalgov.gov/content/events/2020/10/2020-10-08-federal-source-code-summit-building-coding.md

 **Daniel Morgan** is the first Chief Data Officer of the United States Department of Transportation, having served in this capacity for five years.
 As the CDO, he has overall responsibility for the Departmental data program and data compliance across the Department.
 He is responsible for establishing a clear vision of the data managed in DOT and the application of DOT data for decision-making.
 He serves as data strategist and adviser, steward for improving data quality, liaison for data sharing and developer of new data products.

 Prior to assuming this role, Mr. Morgan spent 15 years as a management consultant, providing services to public and private sector clients in a variety of areas, including: open government, information technology governance, capital planning and investment control, enterprise architecture, and human capital planning.
 Mr. Morgan holds a Bachelor's Degree in Mechanical Engineering from the University of Illinois at Urbana-Champaign.

+**Shimon Shore** is the Chief Architect for the Open Source Program in the Israel Ministry of Science and Technology and works closely with the Israel Government Information and Communications Technology Authority to advance the use of and contribution to Open Source software by the Israeli Government.
+Shimon helps to run the Israel Government Open Source community which acts as a knowledge and education center for Open Source in the Israel Government.
+He leads the Ministry of Science and Technology's Open Source first policy.
+Shimon has over 30 years of software development experience in the private sector in which he contributed to and utilized many Free and Open Source Software.
+He utilizes that vast experience to  advocate for Free and Open Source Software adoption in the public sector.
+He holds a degree in Mathematics and Computer Science from the University of Waterloo and now lives in Jerusalem.

 **Karen Trebon** is the Lead for the Smarter IT Delivery Portfolio, one of five in the Technology Transformation Services within the Federal Acquisition Service at the U.S. General Services Administration.
 She manages the people, budget, and contracts that power Search.gov and Code.gov.
 Karen has been with GSA since 2002.
 She has a Bachelors in Government from the University of Maryland College Park and a Masters in Public Administration from George Washington University.
 She is also a certified Project Management Professional (PMP).
 Prior to GSA, Karen worked for Amplify Public Affairs and the American Power Association.
 She also worked in Annapolis, and also did three brief stints on Capitol Hill with Senator Sarbanes, Representative Hoyer, and the House Energy and Commerce Committee.